CancerGuide: Cancer Basics - Start Here

 As if this weren't enough, new information and improvements in treatment changes the prognosis or treatment of various subgroups, and as a result, the staging system for individual cancers must be revised from time to time.
 If you are relying on recent information, as you should be, then you will usually be looking at research data based on the latest staging, but be alert for the possibility that the staging just recently changed for your cancer so that some relatively recent papers use the older system.

 How To Find The Staging System For Your Cancer

 In order to understand the entire staging system for your kind of cancer, you can consult a book [See Book Recommendations], but you can get also basic staging information on the web from The National Cancer Institute.
-To find it, go to their Cancer information by Type section, find the page for your type of cancer, and then click on the treatment statement for your type of cancer.
+To find it, go to their section, find the page for your type of cancer, and then click on the treatment statement for your type of cancer.
 There is both a patient and professional statement - the patient statement will have a simplified version and it's good to look at this before tackling the more detailed and technical professional version.